PippoGot/PRJ_Manager_2020/CLASS_DESCRIPTION.md

 Class responsible for selecting a specific hardware component form the archive to be added in the list or to be changed inside the list.
 It is a popup window that emits a ComponentTree instance.

+# UIBillPage.py <- ui_bill_page.ui

+Class responsible for the bill of materials page.
+Transforms the tree model to show only the level 5 components with no deprecated parents and shows the total quantity needed.

 # util.py